 Nearly five years later, on February 15, 2001, police arrested 36-year-old Selwyn Days in Mt.
 Vernon, New York for violating an order of protection obtained by his ex-girlfriend, Cherlyn Mayhew.
-While Days was in custody, Mayhew called police anonymously and said he was responsible for two murders years earlier in Eastchester.
+While Days was in custody, Mayhew called police anonymously and said Days was responsible for two murders years earlier in Eastchester.
 The murders of Harris and Ramcharan were the only unsolved murders in Eastchester.

 Days also provided demonstrably false facts about the crime, including confabulated events that occurred in his life years before the murders.
 At the time, Days was taking Haldol, an anti-psychotic drug.
 Almost immediately afterward, Days recanted and said he had nothing to do with the murders.